 If I hold a certificate but really just do administrative work, will I be required to qualify as an Agent within the 4 years?

 Unless a person is undertaking real estate functions as outlined in the legislation, there is no requirement for them to hold a licence or certificate of registration.

-We will provide more information to assist businesses distinguish between activities that require a licence or certificate of registration, versus administrative work, before the reforms start.
+More information to assist businesses distinguish between activities that require a licence or certificate of registration, versus administrative work can be found on our website.